grCod/poly/README.md

 Use it to encode your favourite shell and make it practically undetectable.
 If no shell is specified with the -p arguement,  the default shell in the /shells directory is used.

-**Notice :**
-With asp shells it is recommended to use the default shell. ( /shells/shell.asp )
-Aspx shells may not work on some servers.
-Php works pretty much with every shell, on every server.
-Rnd and rot encodings are not binary safe. ( may produce unprintable characters )

 >Supported webshells

 | Webshell |   |